-- What have you not achieved yet, but would like to?
+- What have you not achieved yet, but would like to achieve?

 - What skills do you not have that you’d love to learn?

-With the top five bucket list items and your five personal questions answered, your unique list should be well underway.
+With your five personal questions answered, your unique list should be well underway.
 Need to add a few more items to it?
-Here are some more adventurous ideas:
+Here are some thought starters: